-Gen Z consumers want traditional support services alongside the latest tech, such as virtual queuing systems and the ability to book appointments with bankers online.
+Gen Z consumers want traditional support services alongside the latest tech, such as a virtual queuing system and an appointment booking system to receive online banking services.
 And if you don’t provide it, you’ll hear about it – they’re prone to complain!

 Millennials are passionate about new technology in the same way Baby Boomers enjoy discussing how high mortgage interest rates used to be.
 We all have our flaws!

 But behind Millennial’s passion for digital innovation is a deeply-held desire to save time – to avoid the lines, to not be put on hold for hours on end, or to get their hands on something new without trekking for miles into the city to pick it up.
 If this means sacrificing the benefits of traditional forms of customer service, then so be it.

 When it comes to retail banking, Gen Zers want a speedy service alongside the latest tech – but they also want access to helpful reps, quality phone support, and the ability to visit branches to receive face-to-face advice, the Qudini 2020 Retail Banking Survey, which interviewed over 2,000 respondents of all different age brackets throughout the US.

 Consulting firm BridgeWorks estimates that Gen Z accounts for 61 million people in the US – a number that’s already larger than Gen X and two-thirds the size of Baby Boomers – and a large proportion of that number have already entered the workforce.

 Here are the demands Gen Zers have that retail banks can’t afford to ignore:

 Tried, tested and traditional forms of support are a must